 A good winter hiking outfit starts with a warm and wicking base layer (also known as long underwear).
 If you are starting from scratch, choose mid-weight long underwear and a long sleeved mid-weight base layer top.

 You’ll also need to wear quick-drying underwear underneath your base layer.
+(Skip the cotton – it will just get soggy with sweat!)
 Read my guide to hiking underwear to find out which ones are best.

 Mid Layers to Wear Snowshoeing and Winter Hiking